arthurborgesdev/argyle-upwork-challenge/README.md

 ## Acknowledgments

-- Argyle for provinding such a fun and 'challenging challenge'!
+- Argyle for providing such a fun and 'challenging challenge'!
 - All the libraries used by Argyle which inspired me into learning more about Web Scanning and Python
 - Youtube videos and countless materials searched on Google to help me assemble a working Scraper/Scanner